 Our governing body is a mixture of people from our local community, parents and school staff.

 Tim has been a Governor since 2009 and has previously chaired the Governing Body and the Curriculum and Finance Committees as required.
-Tim has 40 years’ experience in IT and is a technology and systems technical specialist.
-Outside of work, Tim is an active Scout & Cub leader and committed to doing the best for the young people at Ford End and local community.
+Tim has 40 years of experience in IT and is a technology and systems, technical specialist.
+Outside of work, Tim is an active Scout & Cub leader and committed to doing the best for the young people at Ford End and the local community.

 Gill is involved in her local community as a member of her local Parish Council and a volunteer at a local organisation for Wilderness education [Wilderness Foundation], which has included mentoring vulnerable teenagers both on-site and within their school, as well as helping run educational visits by school groups.